Intellectual Property & Technology Summer Sessions

 Each summer, AUWCL's renowned intellectual property & technology program offers a broad selection of short courses for law students and practitioners.
-Summer Session courses are available for transferable academic credit, a certificate of completion, and CLE credit.
+Summer Session courses are available for transferable academic credit and a certificate of completion.

 Our summer courses are an excellent way to gain practical skills for unique Washington, D.C. area intellectual property litigation practices as well as to further careers in technology law that require exposure to a broad array of legal fields.

 For the first time since pre-pandemic, the Geneva IP program will be offered again!

 Specialty Certificates are offered upon completing at least two credits in either the Patent Litigation or IP & Technology Practice groups of courses.
 Courses may also be taken a la carte.

 May 30 - June 2 | TuWThF | 9:00-12:00 pm

 This course provides an introduction to the treaties and principles of international intellectual property law.
 The course includes review of aspects of the Berne Convention for the Protection of Literary and Artistic Works, the Agreement on Trade Related Aspects of Intellectual Property Rights (“TRIPS”), and WIPO administered intellectual property treaties.
 The course is a basic introduction to both the principles of intellectual property and to international treaty law and does not require prior course work in either field.